quiltdata/quilt/docs/advanced-features/qurator.md

 `Qurator Omni` is an always-available AI assistant embedded directly into the Quilt web catalog.
 It allows users to interact with Quilt packages and search functionality through natural language.
-Qurator Omni leverages advanced models like Claude, integrated via AWS Bedrock, enabling users to query, retrieve, and summarize data instead of having click through the GUI.
+Qurator Omni leverages advanced models like Claude, integrated via Amazon Bedrock, enabling users to query, retrieve, and summarize data instead of having click through the GUI.

 ## What is Qurator Omni?